getodk/docs/collect-structure.rst

   :alt: Image showing forms and Sample form-media directory
   :class: device-screen-vertical

-The :file:`forms` folder contains forms, fetched from aggregate server.
+The :file:`forms` directory contains forms, fetched from aggregate server.
 Forms designed by users do not have to be uploaded to aggregate server  for them to be used, they can be manually added to the forms directory.
 The :file:`Sample form-media` directory holds media files for image based forms and :file:`csv` files.
 CSV is a simple file format used to store tabular data, such as a spreadsheet or database.

 .. tip::